 When the sun is beaming down outside it can be awfully hard to motivate yourself for a day cooped up in an office give us a dull Monday afternoon any time, when it comes to getting stuff done.
 So this is where flexible working hours can be really well received.

 Something that is proving increasingly popular is the ability to work longer hours during the week, and leave a few hours early on Friday in the summer months this can be just the ticket to ease people nicely into the weekend.
 Just make sure everyone knows what they’re doing, and where they stand, and flexible working could well make summer that bit sunnier.

 If the sun’s out, then why not take advantage?
 Heading outdoors for a lunch break, or even a meeting, can provide a much-needed change of scenery.
 You can then come back into the office feeling refreshed and restored. it’s also a great way to take advantage of the good weather so you don’t feel like you’re missing out.

 If the sun does eventually come out, then make sure you arent working in a stifling environment.
-Heat can make people unproductive; generally, office temperatures need to remain within 16-27?C for everyone to work at their best.
+Heat can make people unproductive; generally, office temperatures need to remain within 16-27c for everyone to work at their best.
 This guide to warm workplaces will be worth checking out if the mercury rises.

 Of course, an alternative way to make your office space itself more productive is to monetise the spare desks left behind when people head off for their holidays.
 In London one single desk in a shared office, on average, can be priced at 400, so even a couple of empty desks for a few months could bring in a few thousand pounds.

 This could be slightly tricky to manage: One option might be to introduce hot-desking for permanent staff who can swap desks from a set bank while colleagues are away.
 This might free up a whole section of the office which can be let out more easily.